TheWatcher/webperl/mdfiles/structure.md

 ![directory structure](filestructure.png)

 <dl><dt>blocks</dt>
-<dd>contains subclasses of Block that implement the actual functionality of
+<dd>Contains subclasses of Block that implement the actual functionality of
 your web application.
 Further subdirectories may be present, if more complex class hierarchies are needed.
 See the @ref blocks "Blocks" information for more details.</dd>
 </dl>

 <dl><dt>config</dt>
-<dd>contains the global site.cfg file, protected by .htaccess.
+<dd>Contains the global site.cfg file, protected by .htaccess.
 You can easily
 place the configuration file outside the web tree if you want, by using the `config` argument to Application::new().
 See the @ref config "Configuration" information for more about the config file, and how configuration information is stored and